mperham/em_postgresql/README.md

 You CANNOT have the **pg** gem installed.
 ActiveRecord prefers the **pg** gem but this code requires the **postgres-pr** gem to be loaded.
 I'm not sure if there is a way to make them live together in harmony.

 You'll need to ensure your code is running within an active Fiber.
-The following code is a good place to start to figure out how to do this:
+If you are running Rails in Thin, the following code is a good place to start to figure out how to do this:

 <http://github.com/espace/neverblock/blob/master/lib/never_block/servers/thin.rb>